allenciaraa/academic-projects/projects/image-identification.md

 ## Why I Loved This Project

-I loved this project because it gave me a hands-on understanding of how convolutional neural networks (CNNs) perform image classification It was amazing to see how convolutional filters were essentially small frames that can learn to identify patterns like edges, shapes, and textures within handwritten digits.
+I loved this project because it gave me a hands-on understanding of how convolutional neural networks (CNNs) perform image classification.
+It was amazing to see how convolutional filters were essentially small frames that can learn to identify patterns like edges, shapes, and textures within handwritten digits.
 Digging into the underlying math and logic behind each layer of the network helped me appreciate the elegance and complexity of these models.
 It’s truly inspiring to explore, at a fundamental level, how such powerful algorithms are constructed and refined.
-This project not only deepened my technical knowledge but also reinforced my passion for machine learning and computer vision.
+This project not only deepened my technical knowledge but also reinforced my passion for machine learning.